funtoo/ego/doc/ego.conf.5.rst

 This setting defines the base URL to use for cloning of kits as well as meta-repo.
 Default value is ``https://github.com/funtoo/{repo}``.
 The ``{repo}`` value is replaced with the name of the kit or with the literal value ``meta-repo``.
-Note that this setting only takes effect upon first clone, and if changed, you should remove meta-repo and kits and perform an initial ``ego sync`` to reinitialize the repositories.
+Note that this setting only takes effect upon first clone, and if changed, you should remove eta-repo and kits and perform an initial ``ego sync`` to reinitialize the repositories.
+Also note that this setting can be overridden by using the ``EGO_SYNC_BASE_URL`` environment variable, which will take precedence over the configuration file setting/default if found.

 Kits Section
 ============